 This tote trio series is all about showing how one project can be done multiple ways to create a variety of finished looks.
 We love the brights colors, custom monogram, and decorative stitching featured on this happy version.

 Our Bright Spot Tote series shows one bag project done 3 ways on three different machines.
-The basic big, bold design finishes at a generous 16” x 16” x 7” with clean lines and layered structure accented with precise topstitching.
+This basic big, bold design finishes at a generous 16” x 16” x 7” with clean lines and layered structure accented with precise topstitching.

 Hurry – the BIG savings on this amazing software ends 11/30/20!
 If you already love machine embroidery, your next step is embroidery software.
 Seeing your own art come to life with stitches and thread is mesmerizing.